windn19/Link_shortener/README.md

 pip install -r requirements.txt
 ```
 ### Using:
 The program is a console application.
+The root directory must contain a ".env" file containing information about the token Byt.ly.
 The command to run has the format:
 ```
 python3 main.py [-h] [-l {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}] link